-COMPLETED BY Nevada FOR ASSESSOR Су bersecurity Plan Required Elements Brief Description of Current Capabilities of SLTT within the Eligible Entity Select capability level from: Foundational Fundamental Intermediary Advanced Project # (s) (If applicable - as provided in Appendix B) Met 1.
-Manage, monitor, and track information systems, applications, and user accounts 2.
-Monitor, audit, and track network traffic and activity 3.
-Enhance the preparation, response, and resiliency of information systems, applications, and user accounts 4.
-Implement a process of continuous cybersecurity risk factors and threat mitigation. practices prioritized by degree of risk 5.
-Adopt and use best practices and methodologies to enhance cybersecurity (references NIST)
+COMPLETED BY Nevada Governor's Cyber Security Task Force FOR ASSESSOR Cybersecurity Plan Required E ilements Brief Description of Current Capa the Eligible En Select capability level from: Foundational Fundamental Intermediary Advanced Project # (s) (If applicable - as provided in Appendix B) Met (Yes, No, Partial, or N/A) Manage, monitor, and trac information systems, appl and user accounts 2.
+Monitor, audit, and track r traffic and activity network 3.
+Enhance the preparation, and resiliency of informati applications, and user acc on systems, Implement a process of co cybersecurity risk factors mitigation. practices prior degree of risk and threat 5.
+Adopt and use best practic methodologies to enhance cybersecurity (references e a.
+Implement multi-factor authentication or b.
+Implement enhanced logging c.
+Data encryption for da and in transit ata at rest

-a.
-Implement multi-factor authentication b.
-Implement enhanced logging C. Data encryption for data at rest and in transit d.
 End use of unsupported/end of life software and hardware that are accessible from the Internet e.
 Prohibit use of known/fixed/default passwords and credentials f.
 Ensure the ability to reconstitute systems (backups) g.
-Migration to the .gov internet domain 6. rec ser mote the delivery of safe, ognizable, and trustworthy online vices, including using the .gov ernet domain 7. sure continuity of operations luding by conducting exercises 8. cyb rec bol: abi ntify and mitigate any gaps in the persecurity workforces, enhance truitment and retention efforts, and ster the knowledge, skills, and lities of personnel (reference to E Workforce Framework for persecurity) 9. and inci sure continuity of communications d data networks in the event of an ident involving communications or ta networks 10 deg and crit sess and mitigate, to the greatest gree possible, cybersecurity risks d cybersecurity threats relating to cical infrastructure and key ources, the degradation of which may impact the performance of information systems within the jurisdiction of the eligible entity Enhance capabilities to share cyber threat indicators and related information between the eligible entity and the Department 12.
+Migration to the .gov internet domain Promote the delivery of safe, recognizable, and trustworthy online services, including using the .gov internet domain 7.
+Ensure continuity of operations including by conducting exercises Identify and mitigate any gaps in the cybersecurity workforces, enhance recruitment and retention efforts, and bolster the knowledge, skills, and abilities of personnel (reference to NICE Workforce Framework for Cybersecurity) 9.
+Ensure continuity of communications and data networks in the event of an incident involving communications or data networks Assess and mitigate, to the greatest degree possible, cybersecurity risks and cybersecurity threats relating to critical infrastructure and key resources, the degradation of which may impact the performance of information systems within the jurisdiction of the eligible entity Enhance capabilities to share cyber threat indicators and related information between the eligible entity and the Department 12.
 Leverage cybersecurity services offered by the Department 13.
-Implement an information technology and operational technology modernization cybersecurity review process that ensures alignment between information technology and operational technology cybersecurity objectives Develop and coordinate strategies to address cybersecurity risks and cybersecurity threats 15.
-Ensure rural communities have adequate access to, and participation in plan activities 16.
-Distribute funds, items, services, capabilities, or activities to local governments
+Implement an information technology and operational technology modernization cybersecurity review process that ensures alignment between information technology and operational technology cybersecurity objectives 14.
+Develop and coordinate strategies to address cybersecurity risks and cybersecurity threats 15.
+Ensure rural communities have adequate access to, and participation in plan activities Distribute funds, items, services, capabilities, or activities to local governments